sums-of-squares/sos/index.md

 ## Introduction

-In this guide we explain how to perform basic sum of squares (SOS) computations.
+In this guide we explain how to perform basic sum of squares (SOS) computations, and provide numerical examples of sum of squares programming/optimization using solvers.
 Depending on which mathematical computer language/environment you are most familiar with, you may use *either* of the following tools:

 - Macaulay2: [SumsOfSquares.m2](https://github.com/diegcif/SumsOfSquares.m2)
 - MATLAB: [SOSTOOLS](https://www.cds.caltech.edu/sostools/)